Home

 • Granddaughter Lorrie Ann Kennedy married Johnnie Croston.
 In 2020, they lived in Moatsville, Barbour County.

 • Granddaughter Misty Dawn Kennedy appears to have been twice married.
-Her first spouse was (?)
-Smithmyer.
-The couple bore at least one son, Conor Smithmyer.
-Her second husband was Gary Reynolds.
+Her first spouse was Bill Smithmyer.
+The couple is believed to have borne at least three sons, Conor Smithmyer, Jacob Smithmyer and Tyler Smithmyer.
+Her second husband was Gary Cakie Reynolds.
 The couple has dwelled in Philippi.

 • Granddaughter Heather Kennedy was united in matrimony with Israel Mayle.
 They have resided in Philippi.